10 Ways Pets Help Improve Your Stress & Mental Health

 5) Pets help you live in the moment

 For most people, pets are a source of comfort and joy.
 They don't worry about what happened yesterday or what might happen tomorrow- they live in the moment.
-Mindfulness is defined as being aware of one's thoughts and feelings without judgment, while living fully in the present time.
-Pets help teens become more mindful which can have immense implications on their mental health - leading to less anxiety/stress and better relationships with others.
-Mindfulness is essential for teens to enjoy life in the present moment- Pets can teach teens how it feels like letting go of their worries and just experiencing life as it comes to them.
+Mindfulness is defined as being aware of one's thoughts and feelings without judgment while living fully in the present time.
+Pets help teens become more mindful, which can have immense implications on their mental health - leading to less anxiety/stress and better relationships with others.
+Mindfulness is essential for teens to enjoy life in the present moment- Pets can teach teens how it feels to let go of their worries and just experience life as it comes to them.
 Pets are a great way for teens to have fun.
-They can help them forget about their problems and they make them happy again.
+They can help them forget about their problems, and they make them happy again.

 6) Pets contribute to your mental well-being